 The house may be an issue, as well.
 Many people of this age have significant equity in their homes.
 A forced sale and equity division may be in everyone’s best financial interests, at least in the short term.
 There are some significant long-term financial issues, as well as some emotional issues.

 An owelty lien for partition may be an option.
 For example, if Wife keeps the house, Husband may obtain a lien for his current equity share.
 When Wife sells the house, Husband gets his equity share.

 Retirement accounts are a third issue.
 Many of these account owners are on their second marriages, so their retirement accounts may have already been halved.

 Many times, an attorney can negotiate an offset.
 For example, Husband might take 100% ownership of a rental house if he waives any claim to Wife’s retirement account.

 Grey divorce affects many, many families in the area.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
 We routinely handle matters in Cook County and nearby jurisdictions.